Blog & News

-Here are some tips to get your body ready for gardening.
+Here are some tips to get your body and your garden beds ready for the spring season.
 Many of these can be started 4-6 weeks before you break ground in the spring.

 - Establish your range of motion to get in the positions that you use when gardening – perform stretching exercises daily.
 Practice kneeling, squatting, crawling, sitting on your heels.

 - Develop the strength necessary to perform gardening tasks – perform general strengthening exercises daily with light weights or exercise bands.
 Practice squatting and getting up/down from the ground.